 Well dear - it’s better than the boneyard, he sighs as he pulls the covers up to her chin.
 That’s where the other 92% of the world’s population disappeared into.

-Yes, this plan could work to bring these bastards down and take the world back he ponders as his tongue flicks his upper lip while an indiscernible smile tugs at one corner of his mouth.
+’Yes, this plan could work to bring these bastards down and take the world back!
+He thinks as his tongue flicks his upper lip while an indiscernible smile tugs at one corner of his mouth.